Cinnamon Bay Plantation: Sugar plantation

 The 1805 tax rolls show that Cinnamon Bay plantation had 105 acre planted in sugarcane, 48 acre in provision crops, and 147 acre unused or in bush.

 Historic district

 The Cinnamon Bay Plantation historic district was a collection of former plantation buildings clustered around the North Short Road when it was added to the historic register in 1978.
 These included a factory building, plantation house, servants quarters, and other buildings commonly associated with a sugar plantation.
 Two small cemeteries were also present.

 The remains of the factory cannot be dated precisely, though they are of a type common to the early and mid 1700s.
 The plantation itself was known to be active prior to the 1733 slave rebellion.
 Middens in the area provide evidence of pre-Columbian occupation over an extensive period.

 Virgin Islands National Park

-The land was donated to the United States National Park Service in 1956 by Laurence Rockefeller.
+The land was donated to the United States National Park Service in 1956 by Laurance Rockefeller.
 Virgin Islands National Park was then established here.